flauwekeul/honeycomb/README.md

 Another hex grid library made in ~~JavaScript~~[TypeScript](https://www.typescriptlang.org/), heavily inspired by [Red Blob Games'](http://www.redblobgames.com/grids/hexagons/) blog posts and code samples.

-Honeycomb works in recent versions of the Chrome, Firefox, Edge and Safari.
+Honeycomb works in recent versions of Chrome, Firefox, Edge and Safari.
 It's recommended to use Honeycomb with TypeScript, but not required.

 ## Installation